Geoffrey Appleyard: Military service

 After the success of "Postmaster", the "Maid Honour Force" was expanded (though it never numbered more than 55 men at any time) and renamed the "Small Scale Raiding Force", though its official designation was No. 62 Commando, under the operational control of Combined Operations Headquarters.
 Appleyard took part in many SSRF raids on the coast of occupied France, landing in small boats from motor launches, compelling the Germans to reinforce their defences along hundreds of miles of coastline, and diverting significant numbers of troops from combat duties elsewhere.
 However, an injury prevented him from going ashore in the disastrous Operation Aquatint, on 12 September 1942, when an attack at Sainte-Honorine-des-Pertes, Normandy, went badly wrong and half the 10-man force were captured, and the other half killed, including the SSRF's commanding officer Major Gustavus March-Phillipps.
 Its failure stemmed in part from Appleyard mistaking the landing beach, though he never knew that.

 Appleyard took command of the SSRF, and led 10 men of the SSRF and No. 12 Commando, on Operation Basalt, landing on the Channel island of Sark on the night of 3/4 October 1942.
 Five Germans were taken prisoner, but when one shouted a warning he was shot dead.
 With the enemy now alerted, the raiders returned to the beach with the remaining four prisoners.
 En route, three of them attempted to escape and were killed.
 As a result, an enraged Hitler issued the infamous Kommandobefehl ("Commando Order"), stating that all captured Commandos were to be shot without exception.

-Further operations followed, and on 15 December 1942 Appleyard was awarded the Distinguished Service Order.
+Further operations followed, and on 15 December 1942 Appleyard was appointed a Companion of the Distinguished Service Order.
 On meeting the now Temporary Major Appleyard at his third investiture in eleven months, King George VI was both amused and impressed, greeting him with: "What, you again?"